Take a step into my office.

 Let's look at some key examples.

-For primary care consults, the most practical use case would streamlining documentation during routine patient visits.
+For primary care consults, the most practical use case would be streamlining documentation during routine patient visits.
 Ambient dictation can be used to capture data and notes as the clinician speaks with the patient.

 This not only saves time but also allows for a more natural flow of conversation during the patient encounter.